rashadmad/kiko-now/_posts/2019-11-03-redability-post.md

 ![out-reachy-internship](https://pbs.twimg.com/profile_images/561419803202568194/Pjk5iqNn.png)

-# My experience as an applicant to the Outreachy internship programe **Part-One**
+# My experience as an applicant to the Outreachy internship program **Part-One**
 Synopsis of my experience as a Outreachy applicant: **I made it to the contribution period**

 ## What is Outreachy

 [Click this to go to the outrechy website](https://www.outreachy.org/).
 ____
-*Outreachy is a paid, remote internship program.* *Outreachy's goal is to support people from groups underrepresented in tech.
+*Outreachy is a paid, remote internship program.
+Outreachy's goal is to support people from groups underrepresented in tech.
 We help newcomers to free software and open source make their first contributions.*

 *Outreachy provides internships to work open source.
 People apply from all around the world.
 Interns work remotely, and are not required to move.
 Interns are paid a stipend of $5,500 USD for the three month internship.
 Interns have a $500 USD travel stipend to attend conferences or events.*